August 1, 2015

 Disclosure: This site receives a payment from Nest Bedding® when you purchase a product using any links to that company in this article (or use my coupon code)

 There have been a lot of new mattress companies popping up recently.
-On this site, I only review the ones that I think have a good chance at sticking around long-term, and I think Nest Bedding is going to be one such company.
-I turn down the opportunity to review more mattresses than I accept, but after doing a bit of research I decided to work with Nest.
+On this site, I only review the ones that I think have a good chance at sticking around long-term, and I think Nest Bedding® is going to be one such company.
+I turn down the opportunity to review more mattresses than I accept, but after doing a bit of research I decided to review Nest products.

 The Alexander Signature is their luxury lineup of four mattresses (soft, medium, and firm memory foam mattresses, plus a hybrid innerspring mattress) and is the focus of this review.
-They also have a more entry-level mattress called the Love Bed which I review here.
+They also have a more entry-level mattress called the Love & Sleep which I review here.

 In this review, I will look at how each mattress feels, what they’re constructed of, the customer service polices (like return and warranty) and my overall thoughts on the mattress.

 The first three Alexander mattresses are 13″ memory foam mattresses.
 The mattress comes compressed in a box and expands quickly after opening.
 The other mattress in the lineup is a “hybrid mattress” which has a similar top layer to the foam mattress but uses a coil system instead of a base foam underneath.

 This part gets kind of technical, so feel free to skip ahead if you don’t really care about foam densities and the like.

 The Alexander comes in three firmnesses (firm, medium, and soft), and each one is constructed a little differently.
 They are made of a combination of 4 pound density memory foam (the average is somewhere from 3-4 among most companies), a 1.8 pound density high resiliency support foam, and a breathable foam layer in between the two.